 Without an advertising budget, ThreeBirdNest promotes instead through social media and word-of-mouth.
 "We reach out to customers, asking them what they want.
 We add inserts into each order with coupon codes, giving them $5 off their next purchase.
 We ask our customers with blogs to tell their friends about ThreeBirdNest."
 Shaffer’s customer service ethic is strong: "Pre-make your items whenever you can so you can ship them to customers before the one- to two-week lead time.
 Respond to their emails immediately.
 Make sure they come back."

 Despite the hype about her business’s astounding revenue, Shaffer insists she pours most of it back into ThreeBirdNest in hopes of expanding.
 Shaffer herself takes a salary of $55,000 a year.
-This year, she’s adding a children’s line, called FeatherWeight, to the shop.
+For 2015, she’s adding a children’s line, called FeatherWeight, to the shop.
 "I want ThreeBirdNest to become a household name," she says, something no Etsy shop has done so far.
 She envisions it as a more affordable Free People.

 "People say, ‘look at all this money,’ but I’m not on a cruise," Shaffer says.
 "I’m working my butt off for it.
 I’m not just sitting here pointing my finger at people and telling them to get to work.
 I get home, put my kids to bed, and keep working.
 It’s a 24/7 operation."